rwieruch/blog_robinwieruch_content/lessons-learned-deep-work-flow.md

 news_keywords = ["book summary deep work flow"] hashtag = "#growth" contribute = "lessons-learned-deep-work-flow.md"
-banner = "img/posts/lessons-learned-deep-work-flow/banner.jpeg"
+banner = "img/posts/lessons-learned-deep-work-flow/banner.jpg"
 headline = "(Deep Work) => Flow - A proven Path to Satisfaction"

 summary = "The following article summarizes my lessons learned from the books Deep Work and Flow by Cal Newport and Mihaly Csikszentmihalyi.
 It can be a way to convert deep work into flow.
 It can be the way to achieve a fulfilled life.
 The summary helps me to internalize my learnings.
 However, perhaps it helps you as well to attain deep satisfaction by using the deep work technique to achieve a state of flow."
 +++

-{{% pin_it_image "book summary on writing well" "img/posts/lessons-learned-deep-work-flow/banner.jpeg" %}}
+{{% pin_it_image "book summary on writing well" "img/posts/lessons-learned-deep-work-flow/banner.jpg" "is-src-set" %}}

 "A state of flow can be achieved by deep work".
 The subjects flow and deep work are covered in the books Deep Work by Cal Newport and Flow by Mihaly Csikszentmihalyi.
 I read both books, personally I can say that they are outstanding, and they can be well combined when it comes to satisfaction in a person's life.

 The following article summarizes my lessons learned from both books.
 It can be a way to convert deep work into flow.
 It can be the way to achieve a fulfilled life.
 Both subjects build up on the work of great individuals - Cal Newport and Mihaly Csikszentmihalyi.
 The summary helps me to internalize my learnings.
 However, perhaps it helps you as well to attain deep satisfaction by using the deep work technique to achieve a state of flow.
 Still, I can very much recommend to read the books on your own.

-The book {{% a_blank "Deep Work" "https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=1b246a2daeac91a6cf39c1e6fa0143be" %}} by Cal Newport gives you guidance to achieve high-quality work.
+The book {{% a_blank_no_follow "Deep Work" "https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=1b246a2daeac91a6cf39c1e6fa0143be" %}} by Cal Newport gives you guidance to achieve high-quality work.
 It is achieved by multiplying the time spent on the subject of matter and the intensity of your focus.
-In his book he references the book {{% a_blank "Flow" "https://www.amazon.com/Flow-Psychology-Experience-Perennial-Classics/dp/0061339202//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=07c7de157f0ad5f27e5c147cf0da698b" %}} by Mihaly Csikszentmihalyi.
+In his book he references the book {{% a_blank_no_follow "Flow" "https://www.amazon.com/Flow-Psychology-Experience-Perennial-Classics/dp/0061339202//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=07c7de157f0ad5f27e5c147cf0da698b" %}} by Mihaly Csikszentmihalyi.
 He says: "Deep work is an activity well suited to generate a flow state".
 The state of flow is defined by "being completely involved in an activity for its own sake" where "nothing else seems to matter".
 Naturally it leads to an improvement of the self and to a fulfilled and meaningful life.
 Since both books where on my reading list, I took the chance to read them one after the other.

 {{% read_more "Lessons learned from Give and Take" "https://www.robinwieruch.de/lessons-learned-give-and-take/" %}}